-(a) For pipe of unknown specification or ASTM A 120, bending properties are required if minimum yield strength used for design is above 24,000 psi (165 MPa), and after type of joint has been identified in accordance with para.
+- (a) For pipe of unknown specification or ASTM A120, bending properties are required if the minimum yield strength used for design is above 24,000 psi (165 MPa), and after the type of joint has been identified in accordance with para.
 437.6.4.
-For pipe NPS 2 and smaller, bending

-- test shall meet the requirements of ASTM A 53 or API 5L.
-For pipe larger than NPS 2 in nominal diameter, flattening tests shall meet the requirements in ASTM A 53, API 5L, or API 5LU. - (b) The number of tests required to determine bending properties shall be the same as required in para.
+For pipe NPS 2 and smaller, a bending test shall meet the requirements of ASTM A53 or API 5L.
+For pipe larger than NPS 2 in nominal diameter, flattening tests shall meet the requirements in ASTM A53 or API 5L. - (b) The number of tests required to determine bending properties shall be the same as required in para.
 437.6.6 to determine yield strength. - 437.6.3 Determination of Wall Thickness.
 When the nominal wall thickness is not known, it shall be determined by measuring the thickness at quarter points on one end of each piece of pipe.
 If the lot of pipe is known to be of uniform grade, size, and nominal thickness, measurement shall be made on not less than 5% of the individual lengths, but not less than 10 lengths; thickness of the other lengths may be verified by applying a gage set to the minimum thickness.
-Following such measurement, the nominal wall thickness shall be taken as the next nominal wall thickness below the average of all the measurements taken, but in no case greater than 1.14 times the least measured thickness for all pipe under NPS 20, and no greater than 1.11 times the least measured thickness for all pipe NPS 20 and larger. - 437.6.4 Petermination of Weld Joint Factor.
-If the type of longitudinal or spiral weld joint is known, the corresponding weld joint factor (Table 403.2.1-1) may be used.
-Otherwise, as noted in Table 403.2.1-1, the factor 2 shall not exceed 0.60 for pipe NPS 4 and smaller, or 0.80 for pipe over NPS 4. - 437.6.5 Weldability.
+Following such measurement, the nominal wall thickness shall be taken as the next nominal wall thickness below the average of all the measurements taken, but in no case greater than 1.14 times the least measured thickness for all pipe under NPS 20, and no greater than 1.11 times the least measured thickness for all pipe NPS 20 and larger. - 437.6.4 Determination of Weld Joint Factor.
+If the type of longitudinal or helical seam weld joint is known, the corresponding weld joint factor (Table 403.2.1-1) may be used.
+Otherwise, the factor E shall not exceed 0.60 for pipe NPS 4 and smaller, or 0.80 for pipe over NPS 4. - 437.6.5 Weldability.
 For steel pipe of unknown specification, weldability shall be determined as follows.
 A qualified welder shall make a girth weld in the pipe.
 This weld shall be tested in accordance with the requirements of para.
 434.8.5.
 The qualifying weld shall be made under the most severe conditions under which welding will be permitted in the field and using the same procedure as to be used in the field.
 The pipe shall be considered weldable if the requirements set forth in para.
 434.8.5 are met.
 At least one such test weld shall be made for each number of lengths to be used as listed below.

 Minimum Number of Test Welds

 Nominal Pipe Size Number of Lengths per Test

-Less than 6 6 through 12 400 200
+Less than 6 400

+6 through 12 200

 Larger than 12 100